a-glock17/pkmn-sbrh-docs/README.md

 I **WILL NOT** provide links to software that allows patching of ROMs.
 If there are any concerns you have, direct them to my [Twitter Account](https://twitter.com/saph_spl).
 All documented changes, such as: stat changes, moveset changes, trainer team changes, map changes, etc. will be recorded into one of the following files: "PokemonStatChanges.md", "WildEncounterTable.md", "MapData.md", "GymLeaders.md", "RegionTrainers.md", "MiscDataChanges.md".

 Documentation will be finished *BEFORE* the actual modifications are made to a legally sourced ROM.
+The Pokédex will only include Pokémon #0001 to #0386 as these are the only Pokémon available in Pokémon Ruby/Sapphire/Emerald.